CityofToronto/bdit_data-sources/wys/api/README.md

 ### Error Handling

-Certain errors like a `requests` error or a `504` error will not cause the script to exit.
-The script will sleep a pre-determined amount of time, and then retry the API call.
+Certain errors, e.g., `requests` or `504` errors, will not cause the script to exit.
+The script will sleep a pre-determined amount of time, and then retry the API call for specific number of retries.
+Any missing data is reported in Airflow logs.

-The number of signs sending data is not a set number and changes every day.
+The number of signs sending data is not a constant number and changes every day.
 The script has a check that finds out the number of signs that are reporting valid data, and will enter any signs that started to report to the `locations` table.

 ### Inconsistent time bins